-We provide psychiatric rehabilitation care services to individuals, age 18 yrs and up, suffering from severe and/or chronic mental illness.
-Our skills based program focuses on assisting individuals with work towards their individualized recovery goals through group activities.
+We provide psychiatric rehabilitation care services to individuals suffering from severe, persistent mental illness and individuals with a co-occurring Autism Spectrum Disorder diagnosis.
+Our skills-based program empowers clients to reach their individualized recovery goals through group activities and resource management.
 To achieve true rehabilitation in our clients, we focus on the five domains of psychiatric rehabilitation (living, learning, socializing, self-maintenance and working).

 Wellness Recovery Team

-Our Wellness Recovery Team specializes in caring for adults, 18 yrs. and up, with a SPMI or Serious & Persistent Mental Illness that is co-occurring with chronic physical illness and/or substance abuse disorders.
-It’s our goal to understand our clients and their unique needs.
+Our Wellness Recovery Team is a resource for adults with a SPMI or Serious & Persistent Mental Illness that is co-occurring with chronic physical illness.
+With our assistance, our clients become confident, independent individuals empowered to maintain their physical, mental, and emotional health – overall wellness.